UniqueoneZ/ISMRNN/README.md

 # MSegRNN

-This is the official implement of MSegRNN, a Enhanced SegRNN model in "ISMRNN: An Implicitly Segmented RNN Method with Mamba for Long-Term Time Series Forecasting".
+This is the official implement of ISMRNN, an Enhanced SegRNN model in "ISMRNN: An Implicitly Segmented RNN Method with Mamba for Long-Term Time Series Forecasting".
 The main code framework is from the official SegRNN code available at:https://github.com/lss-1138/SegRNN.
 And the official minimal implementation of Mamba can be found at:https://github.com/johnma2006/mamba-minimal.
 We would like to express our sincere gratitude.

 We made several changes in SegRNN models to enhance it's behavior when the look-back windows is short: